 How to sleep better – simple ways to get a good night’s rest

+How to sleep better – get a good night’s rest

 Suffering from a bad night’s sleep?
 Constantly feeling lethargic and lacking energy?
-Take a look at our simple tricks for improving your sleeping habits.
+Take a look at our simple tricks for improving your sleeping habits

-Can’t sleep?
+Want to know how to sleep better?
 From finding the best mattress to choosing the ideal bedroom colour scheme, these simple tips will help you nod off at night and be more productive during your waking hours.
+Whether you’re a full eight hours person or can get by on a mean lean four, quality sleep time is the key to a productive and happy day.

+‘We spend about a third of our lives asleep,’ says Tobin James, Tempur UK Managing Director.

+‘Good quality sleep is essential to maintaining good mental and physical health.
+It’s as important to our bodies as eating, drinking and breathing and can affect our performance, concentration, energy levels, relationships, moods and interpretation of the world.’

+‘Up to one third of the population suffers from insomnia, with common mental health problems such as stress, anxiety and depression often underpinning sleep problems, and likewise, poor sleep often leading to poor mental health.’

+So put a spring in your step with our top tips for restful snoozing.
 Read on to discover how to sleep better.

 From a pocket-strung design to an open-spring mattress or even a memory-foam version, finding the right mattress can make the difference between a good sleep or a restless night.
 A mattress should be the right firmness and tension to support your back and neck, making it super comfortable to sleep on.